lintool/guide/writing-pet-peeves.md

 + **Opposite of orphan lines.**
 If the final line of a paragraph runs all the way to the rightmost edge of the column or page, it looks terrible also because the looks like a run-on with the next paragraph.
-Rewrite slightly so this doesn't happen.
+Rewrite the text slightly so this doesn't happen.

 ## Citations